iatomic1/xender/README.md

 # Xender

 Xender is a Chrome extension that allows users to tip their favorite creators on X using Stacks (STX).
-It works by injecting a button into tweets if the person's display name is a valid BNS (e.g., `atomic.btc`, `flames.stx`).
+It works by injecting a button into tweets if the person's display name is a valid BNS (e.g., `iatomic.btc`, `muneeb.stx`).
 Xender supports tipping with whitelisted tokens like MEME, VELAR, and more.
 Currently, it supports X, with Discord support and a leaderboard in development.

 ## Demo
 https://github.com/user-attachments/assets/241cacba-f635-4f48-a3e1-f72efb31140a